-Risk registers are a widespread utility among many cybersecurity professionals that allow practitioners to track and measure risks in one place.
+Risk registers are a widespread utility among many cybersecurity professionals that allow practitioners to track and measure business risks in one place.
 This type of reporting can quickly help align your teams to the initiatives that matter and save valuable resources, time, and labor.
 By utilizing compliance, scope, and efficacy, any project team can utilize a risk register to better their cybersecurity.

 Examples of Risk Registers for Cybersecurity Leaders

-Creating a register might seem easy using a generic project plan risk register template found online, but properly managing risk, identifying potential impact, and risk assessment analysis can be difficult.
+Creating a register might seem easy using a generic project plan risk register template found online, but properly managing risk, identifying potential impact, and analyzing risk assessment can be difficult.
 Deciding what goes into a risk register depends on your organization’s cybersecurity posture, potential, residual, and identified risks.
-Typically, risk registers are used by security teams to create an inventory of potential risk events, with the likelihood, impact, and description of an event to track the risk.
+Risk registers are typically used by security teams to identify potential risk events, with the likelihood, impact, and description of an event to track the risk.
 A separate record should accompany this inventory to log control deficiencies that can contribute to the risks included inside your risk register.
 Coordinating with stakeholders, project managers, and other personnel in your company is necessary for accurately scaling and reviewing the risk log in your register.
-But using a risk register alone proves nothing towards compliance if it’s not accompanied by a risk management plan to monitor and track your compliance initiatives continuously.
+But using a risk register alone proves nothing towards compliance if it’s not accompanied by a risk management plan to continuously monitor and track your compliance initiatives.

 What should be included in a risk register?
 As shown below, your risk register should include: